-This is the second year our agency has chosen Chestnut Tree House as a local charity to support.
+We have, and continue to support, a local charity at The Chestnut Tree House.
 Chestnut Tree is a local children’s hospice caring for 300 children and young adults with progressive life-shortening conditions.
 They aim to provide the best quality of life for children and their families.

-This year alongside fundraising we have also given our time to help with two volunteering days.
+In 2019, alongside fundraising, we also gave our time to help with two volunteering days.
 We spent the time gardening in their grounds at Chestnut Tree House, with half the office in one session and the other half in another.
 This involved a tour of the house, followed by a day of raking, weeding and general maintenance of the garden.
 The staff at the house were extremely friendly and we finished off the day with a delicious homemade cake!

 NFU Mutual Pulborough team - runs the Brighton half marathon

 On the 23rd of February 2020, a few of our NFU Mutual Pulborough team members ran the Brighton half marathon in aid of Chestnut Tree House.
 After months of winter training, it was a great team effort and we all made it across the finish line.
 We are pleased to have raised £1,708.75.

 This year’s county farm walk was held at Brinsbury College.
 Many thanks to Richard and Alex who did a superb job hosting the event.
 Everyone was in agreement that they had no idea how much Brinsbury do and the scale of the farming setup.
 We thoroughly recommend a visit and we’ve already lined up a trip for our agency.

 The evening was rounded off with some drinks and a BBQ… Great fun